typenoob/nxbt/README.md

 Since [Brikwerk](https://github.com/Brikwerk) is no longer active in github nowadays.
 I intend to maintain this project on this branch to ensure its continued development.

+The windows support is roughly validated works now.
+I'll update when I have time !!!

 ## Plans

 My plan is to commence by maintaining a fork of the project.
 Upon reaching a sufficient scale and independence, I will establish it as a standalone repository.